 Our most popular board choice.
-Going all inclusive means everything is included.
+An all inclusive holiday means everything is included.
 The beauty of this board is that not a penny will have to be spent on dining out after you have paid the holiday price.
 All Inclusive will include your breakfast, lunch and dinner!
 This board basis will also include unlimited alcoholic and soft drinks, but each hotel will have specified hours of the day in which these are available as well as most hotels offering snack like chips and ice creams included in the price too.
 To make sure the hotel knows your food and drinks are all included, you will more than likely be given a wristband to wear showing exactly what it is that you are entitled to.
 This is why your research is important.
 Although everybody's taste buds differ, reviews on-line can determine if the food is worth having a go at...But another excellent things about going all inclusive is that the food is often served as a buffet style, making sure there's lots to choose from, something for everybody and allowing you to go up as many times as you like.
 All inclusive is perfect for those who are expecting to spend most of their time in the hotel of their choice, and even if you're wanting to go out exploring for the day...
 You're still leaving wiht breakfast in your belly and coming back to a hot dinner!

 Bed and Breakfast really is what its says it is.
 Also served in a buffet style, depending on which country you're staying in there will be various breakfasts to choose from.
 This often includes cereals, croissants, hot sandwiches, crepes and other specialties.
 This board is very popular with couples and small groups of people.
 Bed and Breakfast allows you to fill up every morning and will allow you to go off throughout the day toe explore the resort, go out for evening meals as well as trying out all the local and traditional cafes for some lunch.
 You will enjoy the pleasure of being able to stack your plates up high in order to keep up your energy levels right up until lunchtime!